 Lost and Found is located at the 320 Newbury Street Security Desk.
 The BAC is not responsible for personal property left on the premises.
-All unclaimed items will be donated or discarded one week after the end of the semester.
+Please do not store any items at the Security desks, Security is not responsible for items left and all unclaimed items will be donated or discarded one week after the end of the semester.